 The University has the responsibility to develop policies, procedures, and standards which will ensure protection of the rights of each member of its academic community.
-Policies, procedures, and standards are updated as needed including additions/addendums.
 The following are included among the responsibilities of students:

-- To be fully acquainted with the University Catalog, Student Handbook, and other published regulations relating to students, and to comply with these regulations in the interest of an orderly and productive community. - To assist the University Administration in protecting the rights of others through orderly disciplinary procedures.
+• To be fully acquainted with the University Catalog, Student Handbook, and other published regulations relating to students, and to comply with these regulations in the interest of an orderly and productive community.

+- To assist the University Administration in protecting the rights of others through orderly disciplinary procedures.
 Students have the right and the responsibility to report code violations, or any violation of University Policy. - To secure and respect general conditions conducive to the freedom to learn. - To respect and comply with all the laws and rights of good citizenship.